Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 ```

 For customers who want to send large batches of data at a time, for example through scheduled jobs, rather than in a continuous real-time stream, Amplitude provides the batch mode.
- Both the regular mode and the batch mode use the same events upload threshold and flush time intervals, but the batch mode allows larger payload size(20MB) and has higher throttling limit.
+ Both the regular mode and the batch mode use the same events upload threshold and flush time intervals.
+The batch mode allows larger payload size (20MB) and has a higher throttling limit.
   Due to the higher rate of data that's permitted by this mode, data sent by batch mode may be delayed based on load.
 You can see a usage example in [this project](https://github.com/amplitude/Amplitude-Java/blob/main/src/demo/java/com/demo/amplitude/LocalUploadDemo.java) on GitHub.

 ```java